shellhub-io/docs/docs/overview/concepts.md

 # Concepts

-There are few basic concepts that are important to understand the ShellHub.
-Those basic concepts are detailed below.
+The following are the core concepts that describe a ShellHub deployment.
+As you set up and manage ShellHub, you will encounter these terms frequently.
+It is important to understand these concepts before reading further in the documentation.

 ## SSH gateway